Welcome to PayPal!

-- an unauthorised payment to another PayPal account, as soon as possible (and in any event no later than the end of the Business Day after you tell us about the problem) we will put your account back to where it would have been had the payment never happened.
+- An unauthorized payment to another PayPal account, as soon as possible (and in any event no later than the end of the Business Day after you tell us about the problem) we will put your account back to where it would have been had the payment never happened.
 This can include a reimbursement of your payment.

 You are not entitled to any financial compensation from us as outlined above and you will owe to us (and we may reverse from your account) any compensation you have already received from us if:

-- We have reason to believe otherwise that there is no problem which entitles you to compensation; or
+- We have reason to believe otherwise that there is no problem which entitles you to compensation.

 - In respect of the following specific problems: